Tapanhaz/MiniScalper_UI/README.md

 N.B. - Use ui files from font type 2 folder if original files are not working properly..

 *** Don't Use this tool for any kind of Buy Sell in Live Market .
-Its totally a experimental tool ..Please see issues first before running..
+Its totally a experimental product only for educational purpose ..Please see issues first before running..

 Demo::